petermonky/minecraft-peggle/README.md

     - Blue peg button
         - Should be selected by default upon start up.
         - When tapped, a semi-transparent white overlay should appear over the button.
-    - Orange peg button
+    - Red peg button
         - When tapped, a semi-transparent white overlay should appear over the button.
-    - Delete peg button
+    - Green peg button
         - When tapped, a semi-transparent white overlay should appear over the button.
+    - Block button
+        - When tapped, a semi-transparent white overlay should appear over the button.
+    - Delete button
+        - When tapped, a semi-transparent white overlay should appear over the button.
 - Test board view
     - If a peg palette button is selected
-        - When tapped, if the tap position does not overlap with another peg and does not overflow the board, a peg of the selected type should be created at the tap position.
+        - When tapped, if the tap position does not overlap with another peg or block and does not overflow the board, a peg of the selected type should be created at the tap position.
-        - When tapped, if the tap position does not overlap with another peg and does overflow the board, a peg of the selected type should not be created at the tap position.
+        - When tapped, if the tap position does not overlap with another peg or block and does overflow the board, a peg of the selected type should not be created at the tap position.
-        - When tapped, if the tap position does overlap with another peg and does not overflow the board, a peg of the selected type should not be created at the tap position.
+        - When tapped, if the tap position does overlap with another peg or block and does not overflow the board, a peg of the selected type should not be created at the tap position.
-        - When tapped, if the tap position does overlap with another peg and does overflow the board, a peg of the selected type should not be created at the tap position.
+        - When tapped, if the tap position does overlap with another peg or block and does overflow the board, a peg of the selected type should not be created at the tap position.
+    - If a block palette button is selected
+        - When tapped, if the tap position does not overlap with another peg or block and does not overflow the board, a block of the selected type should be created at the tap position.
+        - When tapped, if the tap position does not overlap with another peg or block and does overflow the board, a block of the selected type should not be created at the tap position.
+        - When tapped, if the tap position does overlap with another peg or block and does not overflow the board, a block of the selected type should not be created at the tap position.
+        - When tapped, if the tap position does overlap with another peg or block and does overflow the board, a block of the selected type should not be created at the tap position.
+- Test palette sliders
+    - If a peg or block is currently selected, the sliders should be enabled and should not have a white overlay.
+    - Resize slider
+        - If a peg or block is currently selected, sliding the resize slider should resize the object accordingly.
+The peg or block should not be resized such that it overlaps or overflows.
+    - Rotation slider
+        - If a peg or block is currently selected, sliding the rotation slider should rotate the object accordingly.
+The peg or block should not be rotated such that it overlaps or overflows.
 - Test peg view
     - Tap gesture
         - If the delete peg palette button is selected, the tapped peg should be deleted.
-        - If the delete peg palette button is not selected, nothing should happen.
+        - If the delete peg palette button is not selected, the tapped peg should be selected and the sliders should be enabled.
     - Drag gesture
         - If the drag release position does not overlap with another peg and does not overflow the board, the peg should be translated to the release position.
         - If the drag release position does not overlap with another peg and does overflow the board, the peg should not be translated to the release position.